selemani14/smiggle-chat/README.md

 	define('DB_HOST', 'localhost');
 	define('DB_NAME', 'chat'); as follows
 2. use sql file to create database tables.
-3. 2.1 make sure users and unread_messages are populated with data from smiggle_chat.sql file
+2.1 make sure users and unread_messages are populated with data from smiggle_chat sql file
-3. they are 4 users all have password = in which are user = james@gmail.com
+3. they are 4 users all have password = in
+which are user = james@gmail.com
 password = in
 user = julia@gmail.com